nats-io/jetstream-leaf-nodes-demo/README.md

 ╰──────────┴────────┴─────────────────┴───────────────┴────────┴─────┴───────╯
 ```

-The api prefix is what we changed the api on import to.
+The API prefix is what we changed the API on import to.
 This is so we can differentiate between our JetStream and the JetStream in the other account (in possibly the same domain).
 For the delivery prefix we need to add the stream name.
 Just consider, what if I wanted to mirror the same stream twice.